dmbarbour/wikilon/docs/ApplicationModel.md

 ## Modeling Effects and Interactions

 Effects are interactions between a computation and its environment.

-Two relevant environments are the "real world" and the "dictionary".
-Applications must interact with the real-world to have useful 'effects'.
-But modeling interactions within the dictionary are convenient for system extensibility.

-Fortunately, modeling interactions within a dictionary is not too difficult.
-First we model a shared environment, such as a network, a publish-subscribe bus, or a multi-user dungeon.
-Second, we "install" applications (services, time-series inputs, etc.) within said environment.
-Finally, we compute the current state of the entire environment.
-In general, we should model the shared environment rather than individual apps.

-A major challenge for real-world interaction is that *definitions are unstable*, yet we cannot undo past real-world effects.
-Use of time-series data can help resist instability, but won't help for adding features or removing bugs.
-Consequently, we should favor interaction models that are robust to historical instability: IO must be asynchronous, inputs should avoid application-specific identifiers (such as allocated actor IDs), and  outputs must not assume exclusive control.
-Consequently, outputs might be taken as "advice" to guide some external device.
+It's useful to model a "logical environment" that we can easily extend with new behaviors or input sources.
+Real-world inputs can always be recorded into a dictionary, e.g. as time-series data.

+Unfortunately, we cannot assume stability of *outputs* to the real-world.
+Not when the definitions of applications might change at any time.
+Use of time-series data can improve stability enough to leverage memoization for stateful computations, but doesn't make strong guarantees.

+Thus, our real-world interaction model should be robust to unstable behavior.

+This implies asynchronous interaction, stable input identifiers, and soft requests.
+Asynchronous interactions are robust to small changes in order or timing of requests.
+Stable input identifiers (in contrast to spawned actor IDs, pixel offsets, etc.) can be recorded in the real-world input history without changing meaning.
+Soft requests don't assume exclusive control over the environment, i.e. we cannot assume there is a strong relationship between past outputs and future inputs.
+Outputs can be taken as advice to influence external devices.

-There are some interaction models that fit both criteria, such as [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), [entity-component-system (ECS)](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system), or even [functional reactive programming (FRP)](https://en.wikipedia.org/wiki/Functional_reactive_programming).
-Although FRP is normally associated with a single top-level behavior, we could feasibly adapt it for use in a shared environment.
+There are some interaction models that fit these criteria, such as [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), [entity-component-system (ECS)](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system), or even [functional reactive programming (FRP)](https://en.wikipedia.org/wiki/Functional_reactive_programming).
+Of these, ECS and FRP have the advantage of being inherently deterministic, whereas pubsub requires modeling an arbitrary scheduler (which complicates reasoning about real-time behavior, etc.).
+But FRP is a little difficult to extend or model a shared registry of services.

-        type Registry  = Name → SharedEnv →  Behavior
-        type SharedEnv = Name → Behavior
-        registryToEnv :: Registry → SharedEnv
-        registryToEnv = // fixpoint and memoization magic

-There are other concerns to contemplate.
-For example, ECS and FRP are deterministic up to input.
-ECS is easier to extend (with new system rules, new components/topics, new entities) by default, while FRP is easier to compose.
-And, of course, performance is very relevant.

-In any case, we must wire computed advice back to real-world devices.
-Wiring outputs to 'continuous' operators seems simple enough.
-But there is a lesser challenge regarding integration with imperative APIs.
-It seems feasible to resolve this by ad-hoc means, e.g. first integrate outputs with an external publish-subscribe system then have external agents translate published data to imperative operations.
+## RESTful Applications

+As an alternative to modeling stateful interactive apps, we could separate the "stateful" from the "interactive".
+For example, we can model stateless functions that reference and update a shared database in a manner reminiscent of web-services.
+Indeed, we could directly implement web services in this way, assuming we develop a suitable model for reflective updates to databases within a dictionary.

 ## Conclusion

 It seems that FRP or ECS would make a reasonable application model for Awelon systems, despite being awkward for integrating with imperative systems.
 It's at least worth trying.
+Meanwhile, RESTful or conventional apps make acceptable fallbacks.

 # Second Class Models